dann1/terraform-provider-opennebula/README.md

 * Leverages [OpenNebula's XML/RPC API](https://docs.opennebula.org/5.8/integration/system_interfaces/api.html)
 * Tested on OpenNebula version 5.8

-This provider has been initiated to use official Goca from [OpenNebula](https://github.com/OpenNebula/one)
+This provider has been initiated to use official [Goca](https://github.com/OpenNebula/one/tree/master/src/oca/go/src/goca) from OpenNebula.

 For Older OpenNebula and Terraform releases, you can use non official provider from [Runtastic](https://github.com/runtastic/terraform-provider-opennebula) and enhanced by [BlackBerry](https://github.com/blackberry/terraform-provider-opennebula).